mudge/engine/README.md

         /* Prevent CSRF attacks using tokens in form submissions. */
         $this->verifyCsrfToken();

-        /* Query arguments or post data can be accessed through Parameters */
+        /* Query arguments or post data can be accessed through Parameters. */
         $this->params()->fetch('name');

         /* The response object can be used to render templates and send them to the user. */
         $this->response->render('index.html', ['csrf_token' => $this->session->crsfToken()]);

+        /* Or, use the convenience methods on the controller itself. */
+        $this->renderForm('index.html');

         /* Use convenience methods for common responses. */
         $this->response->notFound();